TheAihopGG/Pepe-Manager-Client/README.md

-# Pepe manager
+# Pepe manager client

-Pepe manager is a program, it is like an apt, pacman.
-This project to practice python and requests.
+Pepe manager is like an apt, pacman.
+You can download packages, remove packages, ect.
+This project was created to practice python and requests.
 The program use [pepe manager api](https://github.com/TheAihopGG/pepe_manager_api) to work.

 # Setup